Hubs-Foundation/hubs-docs/docs/setup-creating.md

 </video>
 <br/><br/>

-3. **If you create a new Mozilla Account, verify your email and reselect "Create Free Hub."**
+3. **If you create a new Mozilla account, verify your email and reselect "Create Free Hub."**

 <video loop muted controls >
   <source src="img/verify-account.mp4" type="video/mp4">